 The Company leases certain land, buildings and equipment under operating and capital leases which expire at varying dates through September 2007.
-Rent expense was \$2,666, \$2,158 and \$1,807

-YEARS ENDED DECEMBER 31, 1997, 1996 AND 1995 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS) for the years ended December 31, 1997, 1996 and 1995, respectively.
-On all real estate leases, the Company pays real estate taxes, insurance and maintenance associated with the leased sites.
+Rent expense on operating leases was \$4,190, \$2,666 and \$2,158 for the years ended December 31, 1998, 1997 and 1996, respectively, exclusive of related party lease expense as discussed in Note E. On all real estate leases, the Company pays real estate taxes, insurance and maintenance associated with the leased sites.
 Certain of the leases offer extension options ranging from month to month to five-years.
 All of the capital leases call for transfer of ownership or contain bargain purchase options at the end of the lease term.
-Amortization of assets purchased through capital lease agreements is included in depreciation expense.